SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Tips/Tips.md

 You can.
 You have two possibilities:
 - you do a morph and you use `SpMorphPresenter`
-- you draw it with athens and you use `SpAthensPresenter`
+- you draw it with Athens and you use `SpAthensPresenter`

 Maybe (2) needs some work to be really usable, it was never tried.
 Also, it needs a rename to `SpAthensPresenter`